Gibbs scheme in the theory of random fields: Introduction

 The notion of a Gibbs random field with a given interaction potential was introduced by R. Dobrushin~\cite{Dobr-Gibbs} and later independently by O. Lanford and D. Ruelle~\cite{LR}.
 This notion (from now on referred to as the DLR--definition) naturally generalizes the classical Gibbs (Boltzmann--Gibbs) distribution, which establishes the energy-probability relationship for physical systems in finite volumes, to the case of infinite systems.

 The DLR--definition was the starting point from which, in the second half of the last century, an impressive process of further mathematization of statistical physics began.
 The result was a broad and deep theory often called mathematical statistical physics.
-Among many crucial achievements of this theory, we note, for example, description of mathematical structures of classical statistical physics (thermodynamic formalism) proposed by Ruelle~\cite{Ruelle}, the effective criterion for the presence of phase transitions in physical systems (the non-uniqueness of the Gibbs random field) established by Dobrushin~\cite{DUniq}, as well as the Pirogov--Sinai theory~\cite{Sinai} on phase transitions in contour lattice models.
+Among many crucial achievements of this theory, we note, for example, proposed by Ruelle~\cite{Ruelle} the description of mathematical structures of classical statistical physics underlying the thermodynamic formalism, established by Dobrushin~\cite{DUniq} the effective criterion for the presence of phase transitions in physical systems (the non-uniqueness of the Gibbs random field), as well as the Pirogov--Sinai theory~\cite{Sinai} on phase transitions in contour lattice models.

 Mathematical statistical physics can be considered from two points of view --- physical and probabilistic.
 In the course of its creation, the DLR--definition of the Gibbs random field, using the concept of potential, was taken as a basis, which predetermined the dominance of the physical point of view in this process.
 As a result, mathematical statistical physics (despite the rigour of its results) acquired the structure inherent in physical theories.